Doddie Weir: Illness and campaigning

-In June 2017, Weir announced that he had been diagnosed with motor neuron disease (MND), the announcement coinciding with global MND Awareness Day.
+In June 2017, Weir announced that he had been diagnosed with motor neurone disease (MND), the announcement coinciding with global MND Awareness Day.
 He had been told by a specialist in December that he had MND with a prediction that he would be unable to walk within a year.
 In August 2017, he spoke about plans to set up a foundation named "My Name'5 Doddie" in order to "raise funds for research into a cure for MND and to provide grants to people living with the condition".
 In November, accompanied by his wife and three sons, he walked the match ball on to the pitch at Murrayfield for the Autumn international test match between Scotland and the All Blacks.
 At the outset Weir viewed himself as lucky to have been able to be involved with campaigning and fundraising while still raising his family.

 My Name's Doddie: The Autobiography was published on 25 October 2018 through Black & White Publishing.
 On 31 October 2018, Weir appeared on BBC One's The One Show, where he stated that his charity had now raised over £1 million.
 By March 2019, the foundation had committed to distribute more than £2 million from funds raised.
 A fellow rugby international and BBC broadcaster John Beattie followed Doddie over a couple of years.
 The result was a 60-minute BBC TV documentary Doddie Weir: One More Try that first aired on BBC Scotland On 6 December 2019.

 In January 2020 Weir confirmed his own participation in a clinical trial aimed at finding drugs that could slow, stop or reverse the progression of MND.
 He encouraged people with a diagnosis of MND to enrol in the MND-Smart programme which would trial new drugs, existing drugs and a placebo.
 In October 2021 a further publication, Doddie's Diary, contained descriptions of how his condition was worsening.
 By June 2022 his foundation, My Name's Doddie, had raised £8 million for MND research.

 On 13 November 2022, for the match against the All Blacks, the Scotland shirts incorporated the My Names Doddie tartan.
 Weir, now in a wheelchair, and his family participated in the delivery of the matchday ball as he had when the All Blacks last visited Murrayfield in 2017.

 Death

-Weir died of motor neuron disease in 2022, aged 52.
+Weir died of motor neurone disease in 2022, aged 52.
 A memorial service was held at Melrose Parish Church, with audio from the service relayed to Melrose RFC's ground The Greenyards.